-I’ll tell you exactly how I am paying off $200,000 in student loan debt in two years, and how you can use the same method to eliminate your debt quickly.
+In this post, I’ll discuss the three methods of paying off debt.
+Then, I’ll tell you exactly how I paid off $200,000 in student loan debt in 19 months, and how you can use the same method to eliminate your debt quickly.

-The idea here is to put any additional discretionary money towards your smallest debt.
+To do this, you pay the minimum payment towards all of your debt, and then put any additional money towards your smallest debt first.
 When that is paid off, use that money plus what you are currently paying to pay off the next debt.
 With each debt being paid off, you’ll have increasingly larger cash flow to pay off the next debt.
 Hence, its name – the snowball method.

-A second method that is available to pay down debt involves what is called the Avalanche Method.
+Some would say that the Snowball technique is not the best method when considering how to pay off debt.
+A second method is called the Avalanche Method.
 (These people are obsessed with snow!)

 The idea here is the opposite of the snowball method.
 Simply locate the highest interest rate debt you have.
 Take any additional money you have above your monthly minimum payments and start hammering away.